darylsew/visualizer/README.md

 Current Features
 ----------------
 Create waveform and spectrogram images from a wav file using Short Time Fourier Transforms (provided by numpy).
 To test it, type 'python svt.py -o 1 filename' and look at the pngs generated.
-Compute spectral centroid (brightness/timbre/color of the sound), volume, and frequency data at any point in time in a wav file.
+Compute spectral centroid (brightness/timbre/color of the sound), volume, and frequency data at any point in time in a wav file; uses svt.processWav(filename, channel, width).
+Filename is the path to a wav file, channel is 1 for the left channel and 2 for the right channel, and width shouldn't be a parameter but 1650 works (will fix this shortly).
+Returns centroids[], frequencies[][], volumes[].

 Deadlines
 ---------
-1/7: At the very least, know what libraries you're using for your visualizer.
-I'll try to have the sound file analysis done by then.
 1/9: Have a visualizer that can do something up on github.
-1/12: Have a visualizer that is presentable (i.e. someone that looks at it will go wow, you wrote that?); sound file analysis will be done by now, take the frequency & volume parameters from a wav file of your choice (I've included a sample on the repo) and use that to generate the visualizations.
+1/12: Have a visualizer that is presentable (i.e. someone that looks at it will go wow, you wrote that?); import svt and use centroids, frequencies, volumes = svt.wavProcess(filename, 1, 1650) to retrieve wav data.
 1/14: Most changes to visualizers should be done by now; UI is done and sample songs have been chosen; an option for the user to upload a song from his/her own computer is provided; development now focuses on interactivity with the user and API.
 At this point, besides the README, ABSOLUTELY NOTHING should be pushed directly to master; all work done must be done in a branch and submitted with a pull request.
 1/15: Continue adding API, interactivity, and/or other features.
 Eric, email zamansky asking him to set up all the dependencies (refer him to our README).
 1/16: API should be complete and tested with other projects.